 Program: B.S., Tourism, Hospitality, and Recreation Management

-Recreation and Tourism Management (B.S. degree program): Recreation professionals can make a difference in the quality of life for all citizens by encouraging and facilitating the positive use of leisure time, whether that is while at home, traveling, engaging in recreation, recreational sport or entertainment.
-The Recreation and Tourism Management degree program educates students in leisure and play theory, event planning, leadership, management and working with diverse groups while embracing sustainability of resources while participating in leisure time pursuits.
+Tourism, Hospitality, and Recreation Management (B.S. degree program): Tourism, Hospitality, and Recreation professionals can make a difference in the quality of life for all citizens by encouraging and facilitating the positive use of leisure time, whether that is while at home, traveling, engaging in recreation, recreational sport or entertainment.
+The Tourism, Hospitality, and Recreation Management degree program educates students in leisure and play theory, event planning, leadership, management and working with diverse groups while embracing sustainability of resources while participating in leisure-time pursuits.
 Students complete practicum and internship experiences in various leisure service settings in the for-profit, government and nonprofit sectors.

 Grade Requirements for Core Classes

-Undergraduate majors in Recreation and Tourism Management are required to earn a grade of “C” or better in each of the core classes for the units to be counted as progress toward a degree.
+Undergraduate majors in Tourism, Hospitality, and Recreation Management are required to earn a grade of “C” or better in each of the core classes for the units to be counted as progress toward a degree.

 Each class can be repeated once to improve the grade.
 Subsequent retakes must be appealed to the Department of Recreation and Tourism faculty.
 First Aid and CPR certification (non-online) is required at time of graduation.

 Students must also complete a minimum of 400 hours of professional practice hours prior to graduation to develop professional competencies and to adequately prepare for their career.

 Professional learning experiences are offered to students throughout the program.
 Experiential education and community service learning opportunities are included in coursework.
 Students are provided the opportunity to engage in a wide variety of leisure organizations.
 Students complete their 400 minimum internship hours in several ways.
 At least 60 of these hours will be completed in core classes taken prior to taking two sections of the RTM 494C internship class (170 supervised hours of internship per section) in a career setting.